Everything you need to know to lead a group abroad

 Who should you talk to?
 What are the requirements?
 What have others done?

-If you have further questions about developing your proposal or at any point in your GSP, please do not hesitate to reach out to Laura Harris, Manager Education Abroad or to one of our Global Learning Advisors at email@example.com
+If you have further questions about developing your proposal or at any point throughout your GSP, please do not hesitate to reach out to Laura Harris (Manager, Education Abroad) or to one of our Global Learning Advisors at firstname.lastname@example.org